 – title/affiliation: research fellow in political economy at the French National Institute for Sustainable Development (IRD), and work at the PRODIG Joint Research Unit (CNRS, Universities Paris 1-4-7, IRD, EPHE, AgroParisTech).

-For ten years she has investigated patterns of Islamist hegemony in Sudan.
-She has made an in-depth study of alliances Sudanese Islamists have constructed with specific segments of the Sudanese society.
+She has investigated patterns of Islamist hegemony in Sudan for ten years.
+She has conduce an in-depth study of alliances Sudanese Islamists have constructed with specific segments of the Sudanese society.
 She has published several papers on such issue.
 Raphaëlle is currently working on the issue of conflicts related to the access and exploitation of natural resources in Swahilian and Northern Africa (mainly Sudan, Chad and Morocco).
 In Sudan she studies the implementation of new economic policies toward agriculture and extractives activities.
 She also focus on trade circulations linked to those activities.
 Her researches take part of two broader projects; one compares contemporary extractive dynamics in Sahelian and Northern Africa countries, and the other focuses on the Nile Valley and tries to understand how economic actors (« formal » and « informal ») thrive in a widely deteriorated political-economic environment.

 Main recent publications: